syncliteio/SyncLite/PR_DESCRIPTION_UNIX_SCRIPT_ROBUSTNESS.md

 ## Title
-Harden Unix lifecycle scripts and align operator messaging
+Harden lifecycle scripts on Windows and Unix, and align operator messaging

 ## Summary
-This change improves reliability and usability of the Unix deployment lifecycle scripts by adding tool prechecks, fallback behavior for downloads and WAR discovery, and consistent progress/error messaging.
+This change improves reliability and usability of SyncLite deployment lifecycle scripts across both Windows (`.bat`) and Unix (`.sh`) by adding stronger prechecks, fallback behavior for tool availability and WAR discovery, and consistent progress/error messaging.

 ## Why
 - Existing Unix scripts were less robust than the Windows scripts in several edge cases.